catvec/funkyboy.zone/kubernetes/base/media-server-csi-s3/README.md

 ```

 (Be sure to get the correct SHA for the URL based on the version of Gluetun being used, additionally update the region if needed)

+## Directories
+The `emby` pods is the "owner" of the media PVC.
+If other pods want to access the media directory they must come to where the Emby pod is.
+If the PVC is backed by a physical disk this means other pods must run on the same node as emby.

+The directory structure is:

+- `/media`
+  - `/downloads`
+    - `/complete`
+    - `/incomplete`
+  - `/movies`
+  - `/shows`